containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 [GOARCH specification](https://go.dev/src/go/build/syslist.go)
 - ```gpu-env```: an optional array of GPU environment for which this image is compatible with.
 The only accepted value here is cuda.
 - ```ports```: an optional array of ports for which the application listens to.
+- `image`: an optional image name to be used when building the container image.

 The container that is running the service (having the ```model-service``` flag equal to ```true```) can use at runtime the model managed by AI Studio through an environment variable ```MODEL_PATH``` whose value is the full path name of the